opentensor/developer-docs/docs/btcli/btcli-playground.md

 ## Transfer

-Transfer some Tao from `playground-test1` to `playground-test2`.
+Transfer some TAO from `playground-test1` to `playground-test2`.
 We can get the `--destination` address from the `wallet list` command above.

 :::info

 - The command returning a `request failed` response in the browser does not mean that the request failed on-chain.
 To confirm, check the wallet balance of `playground-test2` using the command above.
 - You can also replace the wallet address under the `--destination` flag to transfer testnet TAO to your address.
   :::

+Run the following command to transfer testnet TAO:

 :::tip run it!